aditya-srikanth/Hierarchical-Self-Attention-Network/README.md

 ## Running the tests

-To change the model configuration, dataset and hyperparams,
+* To change the model configuration, dataset and, hyperparams, see config.py
+* To train the model, python train.py